quantumgardener/qg.blog/content/maps/Software that I use.md

 tags:
   - class/map
 datetime: 2023-09-30T09:38:09
-updated: 2024-08-21T10:54:00
+updated: 2024-08-25T13:59:00
 ---
 Here, I make comment on the software that I have, or have used.
 The physical technology equivalent is [[Gear that I use]].

 > [!note] Start here
-> [[How to trial software before you buy]] is where I describe the need to commit to any software you are trialling, otherwise you won't really know what it can do.
+> [[]] is where I describe the need to commit to any software you are trialling, otherwise you won't really know what it can do.
 And when you buy, [[Don't buy the expansion pack]] until you are ready.

 ## Software in use
 - [[My document toolkit]]